SantosJGND/Tools_II/Imputation/README.md

 ## Imputation repository.

 This sub-directory holds work on imputation.
-As usual, this research is done with popuation genetic data in mind.
+As usual, this research is done with population genetic data in mind.

 The data consists a single genotype data set.
-Variables are variant count features ranging between 0 and 2; Samples are designed to derive from a semi-consistent population network. _Semi-consistent_ is used here to indicate that certain observations have variable pdfs, and the characteristics of the structure vary (edge length may change).
+Variables are variant count features ranging between 0 and 2; Samples are designed to derive from a semi-consistent population network. _Semi-consistent_ is used here to indicate that certain observations have variable pdfs, and the characteristics of the structure vary (cluster distance may change).

 ### Data generation